bjesuiter/vserv-minio/README.md

-=> Problem: same number of GET / POST Requests on AWS as on my MINIO Server => increases COST => Problem: more complicated, since this gateway setup is needed => Good: immediate mirror
+=> Problem: same number of GET / POST Requests on AWS as on my MINIO Server => increases COST => Problem: more complicated, since this gateway setup is needed => Problem: needs versioning on the Bucket & Versioning is only possible in replicated setups => Good: immediate mirror

 Option 2: Client-Side Bucket Replication with `mc mirror` => Good: Can replicate to AWS S3 directly :)
-=> Good: Reduces number of GET/POST Requests to O(n)
+=> Good: Reduces number of GET/POST Requests to O(n) (only when running incremental!)

-=> New Idea: mirror must make many more GET requsts for first run,
+=> Problem: mirror must make many more GET requsts for first run, if it doesn't work incrementally => Good: mc mirror has a 'watch mode'